Wilde (film): Critical response

-In the Los Angeles Times, Kevin Thomas stated the film "has found a perfect Oscar in the formidably talented Stephen Fry ...
-Coupled with Julian Mitchell's superb script ... and director Brian Gilbert's total commitment to it and to his sterling cast, this deeply moving Wilde is likely to remain the definitive screen treatment of Oscar Wilde for years to come ...
-Gilbert clearly gave Fry and Law the confidence to play roles that would require a baring of souls, and they are triumphant ...
-Unfortunately, the film is marred by Debbie Wiseman's trite, overly emotional score, which has the effect of needlessly underlining every point along the way that has otherwise been made so subtly.
-It is especially undermining in its morose tone in the film's final sequences, when the pace naturally slows down as Wilde's life enters its final phase.
-Everyone else involved in the making of Wilde has done an exemplary job illuminating a man and his era."

 Mick LaSalle of the San Francisco Chronicle called it "a sympathetic and, for the most part, nicely realized look into the private life of the flamboyant author" and commented, "Stephen Fry has the title role, and it's hard to imagine a more appropriate actor ...
 In the last third, the film derails somewhat by turning preachy ...
 While [it] captures its subject's singular charm, it ultimately doesn't do justice to his complexity."

 In the San Francisco Examiner, David Armstrong said the film "benefits from its lush period costumes and settings but gains even more from an accomplished cast of British film and stage actors ...
 Stephen Fry ... slips right under the skin of the title character [and] presents a multidimensional portrait of a complex man ...
 However, Wilde, like Wilde, is flawed.
 Gilbert's direction is sturdy but uninspired, and Ehle's part is underwritten.
 To her credit, Ehle movingly conveys the sad frustration that Wilde implanted in his lonely wife; but Ehle has to do the work, playing her feelings on her face, with little help from Julian Mitchell's screenplay."